zeke-02/tinfoil-node/README.md

 ```

 The example will:
-- Display a real-time verification progress UI showing each attestation step
+- Display a real-time verification progress showing each attestation step
 - Verify the enclave's runtime and code measurements
 - Compare measurements using platform-specific logic
 - Stream chat completions through the verified secure channel

 ## API Documentation

-This library is a drop-in replacement for the official OpenAI Node.js client that can be used with Tinfoil.
-All methods and types are identical.
+This library mirrors the official OpenAI Node.js client for common endpoints (e.g., chat, images, embeddings) and types, and is designed to feel familiar.
+Some less commonly used surfaces may not be fully covered.
 See the [OpenAI client](https://github.com/openai/openai-node) for complete API usage and documentation.

 ## Reporting Vulnerabilities